Krešimir III: Reign

-After Croatia's King Stjepan Držislav died in 997, his brother Svetoslav Suronja became King of Croatia.
-His two brothers, Gojslav and Krešimir contested his accession, resulting in civil war.
-His brothers probably used his alliance with the Byzantine Empire to obtain help from Bulgaria.
-The Bulgarian monarch Samuil pillaged the Dalmatian cities and great parts of Bosnia.
+After Croatia's King Stjepan Držislav died in 997, his son Svetoslav Suronja became King of Croatia, apparently sidelining his brothers, Gojslav and Krešimir, who opposed him, resulting in civil war.
+Svetoslav's brothers may have used his alliance with the Byzantine Empire to obtain help from Bulgaria.
+The Bulgarian monarch Samuil pillaged the Dalmatian cities as far north as Zadar, as well as parts of Bosnia on his return.
 During the last two years (999–1000) of the Croatian civil war, the rebels, probably with some Bulgarian help, had managed to depose Svetoslav Suronja, who allied himself with the Venetian Doge Pietro II Orseolo in 1000.
 The Doge then began a successful campaign in Dalmatia.

-In Trogir, which was brought under Venetian control, the Doge and the deposed king reached an agreement in which Svetoslav's son Stephen was to be taken hostage and marry the Doge's daughter, Joscella (Hicela) Orseolo.
-It is assumed that he is the same one who succeeded Krešimir III as king, but this is controversial, since the father of King Stephen is referred as Krešimir in other sources.
-At that point, all the Dalmatian rulers submitted to the Doge "except for the King of the Croats".
+In Trogir, which was brought under Venetian control, the Doge and the deposed king reached an agreement in which Svetoslav's son Stephen was to be taken hostage and marry the Doge's daughter, Hicela Orseolo.
+This Stephen has been sometimes confused with Krešimir III's son and successor Stephen I. At that point, all the Dalmatian rulers submitted to the Doge "except for the King of the Croats".

 Around 1015, Krešimir was given the honorary title of patrician from the Byzantines, possibly as a token of gratitude for his policy in the Balkans.

 The war between Venice and Croatia was renewed in Summer 1018, when Krešimir launched a campaign against the Dalmatian cities in an attempt to retake the lost territories.
 The cities requested help from Otto Orseolo, who intervened on the eastern coast of the Adriatic Sea and managed to successfully repel these incursions from Croatia.
 According to surviving legal documents, the islands Krk and Rab, previously under Croatian control, repledged their allegiance to Venice and promised to pay an annual tribute.

-Krešimir III and Gojslav spent their reign attempting to restore control over the Dalmatian cities that were now under Venetian rule.
-After the defeat and absorption of the First Bulgarian Empire, John Skylitzes records that certain Croats "who had two brothers as their rulers", after approaching Basil, had subjected themselves to him, after which the tribes did as well.
-The later chronicler Cedrenus makes a similar record, but implies instead that the two brothers had subjected themselves to him directly.
+Krešimir III and his brother Gojslav spent their reign attempting to restore control over the Dalmatian cities that were now under Venetian rule.
+After describing the defeat and absorption of the First Bulgarian Empire by Emperor Basil II, John Skylitzes records that certain Croats "who had two brothers as their rulers", after approaching Basil, subjected themselves to him, after which the tribes did as well.
+The later chronicler Cedrenus makes a similar record, but implies instead that the two brothers subjected themselves to him in person.